 Here’s another fact that insurance companies don’t want you to know: If your insurance company violates the Texas Insurance Code when it denies your claim, you might be legally entitled to statutory penalties, treble damages, and attorney’s fees.
 This Code can be violated in a variety of ways, including withholding your benefits without a just cause, or by simply undervaluing a claim.
 Fighting against an insurance claim denial, therefore, has the potential to lead to much more than just your insurance company having to honor your original claim – it can lead to significant penalties that go straight into your pocket.

 If your insurance claim has been denied, it is possible to fight it in court, and the law firm of Dreyer & Mazaheri is well equipped to represent you in a battle against an insurance carrier.
-Call our law office at (210) 239-9420, for more information.
+Contact us online or call our law office at (210) 239-9420, for more information.

 Call Now For A Case Evaluation